-We encourage all children to read independently and keep a close eye on what they are reading and the frequency at which they are completing books.
-Quizzes allow us to assess their understanding of the book they have read.
-If your child is struggling to find a book they enjoy, please encourage them to talk to us.
-As year 6 teachers, we have read hundreds of fantastic books and are able to make recommendations based on interests and preferences.
+We encourage all children to read independently and monitor what they are reading, as well as how frequently they are completing books.
+Quizzes help us assess their understanding of the books they have read.
+If your child is struggling to find a book they enjoy, please encourage them to speak to us.
+As Year 6 teachers, we have read hundreds of fantastic books and can make recommendations based on their interests and preferences.

 All children read for 10-15 minutes in school each day and listen to the teacher read daily.
 We encourage all children to read independently for at least 20 minutes at home every day.
-It is important to establish a routine where this is consistent i.e. reading before bed.
+It is important to establish a routine where this is consistent, such as reading before bed.

 Reading is proven to improve confidence and mental well-being.
 Children who read are more understanding of others and have a more comprehensive understanding of the world.
-Also, improving reading has shown to have a positive impact on progress in other subjects, particularly writing and mathematics.
+Additionally, improving reading has shown to have a positive impact on progress in other subjects, particularly writing and mathematics.

-Children are tested explicitly on their reading ability in a 1 hour exam at the end of year 6.
-This requires reading fluency and the skills required to answer questions about the texts.
+Children are explicitly tested on their reading ability in a 1-hour exam at the end of Year 6.
+This requires reading fluency and the skills needed to answer questions about the texts.

-The best way to support your child's reading is to show enthusiasm towards reading.
+The best way to support your child's reading is to show enthusiasm for reading.
 Discuss with them what they are reading and ask questions about the book.
-Read with them and experience the story at the same time.
-Make time for reading and ensure books and reading are valued.
+Read with them and experience the story together.
+Make time for reading and ensure that books and reading are valued.